Vegan Spinach Artichoke Dip

 This post may contain affiliate links.
 Read my full disclosure here.

-This dip is fabulous for entertaining or just snacking.
+This vegan dip is fabulous for entertaining or just snacking.
 I like to serve it in a sourdough bread bowl and eat it with the crusty chunks of bread.
-It’s also delicious with vegetables and crackers.
+It’s also delicious with vegetables and low-fat oil-free crackers.
+If you aren’t a fan of artichokes try our spinach dip without artichokes recipe on this website.

 Get ready for a creamy, full-bodied taste and texture that is loaded with protein and calcium, yet has no added dairy or oil!
-This dip is absolutely delicious and perfect for entertaining.
+This dip is absolutely delicious and perfect for entertaining, and I even use it to make these dairy-free spinach-stuffed mushroom caps.
 These 20 Healthy Vegan Party Foods are also great.

 How to make spinach artichoke dip